CsPS0/Neumann-Survival-Week/RPG-GAME/RenderLib/README.md

 methods:
 - `bool Equals(Pixel? a, Pixel? b)` : checks if two pixels are have the same properties except for the layer
 - `Pixel?
-FromString(string pixel)` : Tries to create a pixel from a string, example string:
+Parse(string pixel)` : Tries to create a pixel from a string, example string:
 ```
 "a,255,255,255,0,100,30,0"